Navneetsingh011/Amazon-Prime-Movies-And-Series-Data-Analysis-By-Year/README.md

 # Amzon-Prime-Movies-And-Series-Data-Analysis-By-Year
-Netflix movies and series analysis - Complete year wise analysis using Python with the help of Matplotlib bar plots to deliver the crisp and accurate results.
+Amzon-Prime movies and series analysis - Complete year wise analysis using Python with the help of Matplotlib bar plots to deliver the crisp and accurate results.
-Percentage of movies & t.v. shows present on Netflix.
+Percentage of movies & t.v. shows present on Amzon-Prime.
 Which country has the highest no. of movies and shows.
-In which year most number of movies and series added in Netflix.
+In which year most number of movies and series added in Amzon-Prime.
 What is the avg duration of movies and shows.
-Highest no. of age group engaged with Netflix .
+Highest no. of age group engaged with Amzon-Prime .
 Which type of genre is most watched.
-Dataset has been cleaned and downloaded from Kaggle.
+Dataset has been downloaded from Kaggle and has been cleaned.